 Hey there, new teacher, and welcome!
 Right now, you are probably feeling so many different emotions and have tons of questions.
-My goal is to help answer some of those questions with this mini-survival tip kit and help make you feel more confident in getting started in this amazing career!
+My goal is to help answer some of those questions with this mini-survival new teacher tips kit and help make you feel more confident in getting started in this amazing career!

 Now, I said amazing, not easy!
 The first piece of advice I want to share is to NOT try to do everything perfectly this year.
 It took me many years to realize that “Done is better than perfect.”